pallets-eco/wtforms/docs/crashcourse.rst

 Crash Course
 ============

 This Crash Course will provide a brief overview of how one would go about creating their first forms in WTForms.
 It will expose key features of the framework through mainly code examples.
-For in-depth description of the modules, you'll want to read the :ref:`api` documentation.
+For in-depth description of the modules, you'll want to read the :ref:`API <api>` documentation.

 Getting Started
 ---------------

-If you have not installed WTForms yet, the :ref:`introduction <installation>` will get you started.
+If you have not installed WTForms yet, the :ref:`installation docs <installation>` will get you started.
 Once you've done that, you can begin writing your first Form::